 - starting with small breaks and building up to longer breaks to give both you, and the person you care for, confidence about the experience

-Sometimes the person with dementia may not wish to leave the family or leave home for a break, or they may display uncharacteristic behaviours when using respite or afterwards.
+Sometimes the person with dementia may not wish to leave the family or leave home for a break, or they may display uncharacteristic behaviour when using respite care or afterwards.
 These problems are not unusual and should not stop you taking a break.

 It’s also important to seek help and support, such as respite care, early in your caring role.
 Having time to yourself to look after your own needs can help you continue in your caring role for longer.

 Call the National Dementia Helpline on 1800 100 500 if you need help and support in adjusting to respite care.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: November 2020